wahanegi/vibereport/README.md

 ## Start Rails server

-To start a Rails server with React, you need to  use the command:
+To start a Rails server with React, you need to  use the command every time you start the server:

 `rake assets:precompile`

-NOTE: `rails s` - is not used

 To start the Rails server use: `./bin/dev`

 otherwise you won't be able to see your updated CSS and JavaScript

+NOTE: `rails s` - is not used

 ## OpenSSL::Cipher::CipherError